-FLAME HEATING LIMITED WARRANTY
+VALCOURT LIMITED LIFETIME WARRANTY

-The warranty of the manufacturer extends only to the original retail purchaser and is not transferable.
-This warranty covers brand new products only, which have not been altered, modified nor repaired since shipment from the factory.
-Proof of purchase (dated bill of sale), model name and serial number must be supplied when making any warranty claim to your FLAME dealer.
+The warranty of the manufacturer extends only to the original consumer purchaser and is not transferable.
+This warranty covers brand new products only, which have not been altered, modified nor repaired since shipment from factory.
+Products covered under this warranty must have been manufactured after the revision date indicated below.
+Proof of purchase (dated bill of sale), model name and serial number must be supplied when making any warranty claim to your VALCOURT dealer.

 This warranty applies to normal residential use only.
-Damages caused by misuse, abuse, improper installation, lack of maintenance, over firing, negligence or accident during transportation, power failures, downdrafts, venting problems or underestimated heating area are not covered by this warranty.
-The recommended heated area for a given appliance is defined by the manufacturer as its capacity to maintain a minimum acceptable temperature in the designated area in case of a power failure.
+This warranty is void if the unit is used to burn material other than cordwood (for which the unit is not certified by EPA) and void if not operated according to the owner's manual.
+Damages caused by misuse, abuse, improper installation, lack of maintenance, over firing, negligence or accident during transportation, power failures, downdrafts, or venting problems are not covered by this warranty.

-This warranty does not cover any scratch, corrosion, distortion, or discolouration.
-Any defect or damage caused by the use of unauthorized or other than original parts voids this warranty.
+This warranty does not cover any scratch, corrosion, distortion, or discoloration.
+Any defect or damage caused by the use of unauthorized parts or others than original parts void this warranty.
 An authorized qualified technician must perform the installation in accordance with the instructions supplied with this product and all local and national building codes.
-Any service calls related to an improper installation is not covered by this warranty.
+Any service call related to an improper installation is not covered by this warranty.

 The manufacturer may require that defective products be returned or that digital pictures be provided to support the claim.
 Returned products are to be shipped prepaid to the manufacturer for investigation.
+If a product is found to be defective, the manufacturer will repair or replace such defect.
 Transportation fees to ship the product back to the purchaser will be paid by the manufacturer.
-Repair work covered by the warranty, executed at the purchaser's domicile by an authorized gualified technician requires the prior approval of the manufacturer.
+Repair work covered by the warranty, executed at the purchaser's domicile by an authorized qualified technician requires the prior approval of the manufacturer.
+Labour cost and repair work to the account of the manufacturer are based on predetermined rate schedule and must not exceed the wholesale price of the replacement part.
 All parts and labour costs covered by this warranty are limited according to the table below.

-The manufacturer, at its discretion, may decide to repair or replace any part or unit after inspection and investigation of the defect.
+The manufacturer at its discretion may decide to repair or replace any part or unit after inspection and investigation of the defect.
 The manufacturer may, at its discretion, fully discharge all obligations with respect to this warranty by refunding the wholesale price of any warranted but defective parts.
-The manufacturer shall, in no event, be responsible for any uncommon, indirect, consequential damages of any nature, which are in excess of the original purchase price of the product.
-A one-time replacement limit applies to all parts benefiting from lifetime coverage.
-This warranty applies to products purchased after May 1st, 2016.
+The manufacturer shall in no event be responsible for any special, indirect, consequential damages of any nature, which are in excess of the original purchase price of the product.
+A one-time replacement limit applies to all parts benefiting from a lifetime coverage.
+This warranty applies to products purchased after October 1st, 2011.